SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 ^^^^^^^^^^^^^^^

 The environment can make use of version control.
-If you manage your code with git_ you can trigger automatic commits with the environment to get a proper snapshot of the code you actually use.
-This ensures that your experiments are repeatable!
+If you manage your code with git_, you can trigger automatic commits with the environment to get a proper snapshot of the code you actually use.
+This ensures that your experiments are repeatable.
-In order to use the feature of git integration you additionally need GitPython_.
+In order to use the feature of git integration, you additionally need GitPython_.

-To trigger an automatic commit simply pass the arguments ``git_repository`` and ``git_message`` to the :class:`~pypet.environment.Environment` constructor. `git_repository` specifies the path to the folder containing the `.git` directory. ``git_message`` is optional and adds the corresponding message to the commit.
+To trigger an automatic commit simply pass the arguments ``git_repository`` and ``git_message`` to the :class:`~pypet.environment.Environment` constructor. ``git_repository`` specifies the path to the folder containing the `.git` directory. ``git_message`` is optional and adds the corresponding message to the commit.
 Note that the message will always be augmented with some short information about the trajectory you are running.
 The commit SHA-1 hash and some other information about the commit will be added to the config subtree of your trajectory, so you can easily recall that commit from git later on.

-The automatic commit will only commit changes in files that are currently tracked by your git repository, it will **NOT** add new files.
+The automatic commit functionality will only commit changes in files that are currently tracked by your git repository, it will **not** add new files.
-So make sure that if you create new files to put them into your repository before running an experiment.
+So make sure to put new files into your repository before running an experiment.
 Moreover, a commit will only be triggered if your working copy contains changes.
 If there are no changes detected, information about the previous commit will be added to the trajectory.

-The autocommit function is similar to calling ``$ git add -u`` and ``$ git commit -m 'Some Message'`` in your linux console!
+By the way, the autocommit function is similar to calling ``$ git add -u`` and ``$ git commit -m 'Some Message'`` in your console.

 .. _git: http://git-scm.com/